shiellacodes/SolidityBeginnerAssessment/README.md

 ## Authors

+Shiella Marie P. Umali
 202010956@fit.edu.ph
-Shiella Marie P. Umali

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License License - see the LICENSE.md file for details